 Woodlawn Cemetery is a national historic landmark that has commanding open area views, free of glare from local lighting, where the majority of the urban night sky can be seen.
 There will be telescopes of various magnifications and design, capable of reaching out into the Milky Way Galaxy and beyond.
 Come have a look at the universe in The Bronx, easily reachable by public transportation.

-The event will begin at 3:00 pm, when trained AAA observers will be setting up their solar telescopes and continue at 6:30 with night time observing, at this time the AAA observers will setup different telescopes and begin determining their celestial targets.
+The event will begin at 6:30pm, when trained AAA observers will setup their telescopes for night time observing, at this time the AAA observers will setup different telescopes and begin determining their celestial targets.
 Guests are welcome to watch this process, and speak with AAA members and supporters about telescopes, astronomical binoculars and solar observing equipment.
 Click here for directions to observing site.

 The People: Just as important as what you will see is who will join you on your journey to the stars.
 AAA publicly promotes science education and culture throughout the five boroughs.
 Its goal is to teach, educate, and foster a culture of stargazing and public science engagement.
 Member observers will take you on your first steps to understanding our cosmos.
 Those with more advanced knowledge will be able to discuss astronomy with their peers.
 For kids, astronomy is the gateway to the sciences.
 Seeing Saturn’s rings or Jupiter’s moons is a source of wonder and amazement that can dramatically change one’s perspective.